 The dollar value isn’t in US dollars but some other currency.

 Looking out for these signs will help you stay safe when entering sweepstakes.
-We all want to win but you never want to get scammed.Disclosure: this post may contain affiliate links.
+We all want to win but you never want to get scammed.Disclosure: this listing may contain affiliate links.
 Read our ad policies for more details.
 This post may contain a tracking link which is different than a referral link.
 Read more here